Fix: XState Not Working — Machine Not Transitioning, Guards Not Running, or Actor Not Sending Events

 state.matches({ form: 'editing', network: 'online' })Context not updating after assign — in XState v5, assign only updates context via transitions.
 You can’t call assign outside of a machine action, and assign doesn’t mutate the existing context object — it produces a new snapshot.
 If you’re logging state.context after send() synchronously, you may be reading the old snapshot.
 Access the new context via actor.getSnapshot().context or in the subscribe callback.

-For related state management patterns, see Fix: Zustand Not Working and Fix: React useState Not Updating.
+For related state management and reactivity issues, see Fix: Zustand Not Working, Fix: React useState Not Updating, Fix: Redux State Not Updating, and Fix: Jotai Not Working.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.